vizhub-core/vizhub-legacy/README.md

 The `lerna bootstrap` command links dependencies between local packages.

 Run `npm test` to test all packages except `web`.
+Run `npm run testAll` to test all packages including `web`.

+The command `lerna bootstrap && npm run testAll` can be used to do a full check on the current code.

 # Web